 1. INTRODUCTION

-Sweet potato (Ipomoea batatas (L.) lam.) is a very important economic root crop and widely cultivated in most tropical and subtropical regions of the world although it is native to Central America.
-It ranks as the seventh most important staple crop in the world and the fifth in developing countries after rice, wheat, maize and cassava [1].
+Sweet potato (Ipomoea batatas (L.) lam.) is an important economic root crop and widely cultivated in most tropical and subtropical regions of the world, despite being native to Central America.
+It ranks as the seventh most important staple crop globally and the fifth in developing countries after rice, wheat, maize and cassava [1].
 The crop mainly provides its edible starchy sweet tuberous root that can be processed in many types, for examples, boiled, baked, fried, prepared into chips or ground into flour.
 The leaves of sweet potato can be consumed by human beings and animals as it is rich in vitamins and minerals.
 Up to now, as the progress of biotechnology, the crop attracts a lot of interests to industry business, like the productions of alcohol, starch, livestock, pharmaceutical and textile industries [2,3].
 Recently, it is recognized as a major biofuel crop because industrial sweet potato roots have much higher starch content, which have the potential to produce 30% more starch per acre compared to corn [4].

 Sweet potato is cultivated as one of the important staple foods and cash crop in southern farming region in Japan and used as edible or materials from which the ‘Shochu’, clear liquor (Japanese alcohol) is distilled.
 Commercial value of edible sweet potato attached usually not only to its taste but also to its visual appeal.
 However, russet crack-like symptom (RC-LS) with chapped and cracked band started to appear on Japanese sweet potato since mid 1970s [5].
-The RC-LS depreciated commercial value and thus it become a severe problem in agriculture production.
+The RC-LS reduced commercial value significantly and becoming a serious issue in agricultural production..
 And Wambugu [6] reported that in Kenya, up to 80% of the yield of sweet potato can be destroyed by crop diseases such as the Sweet potato feathery mottle virus (SPFMV).
 The causative agent was reported to be a SPFMV-S, genus Potyvirus[7], andin which there are various strains existed in the world [8,9].
 So far, three strains of SPFMV have been reported in Japan as severe (SPFMV-S) [7], ordinary (SPFMV-O) [10] and Tokunoshima (SPFMV-T) [11].
 Although these strains cause a variety of damages on sweet potato, the degree of damage has only been elucidated for SPFMV-S [12] because of SPFMV-S causing severe damage on sweet potato.

 The RC-LS occurs recurrently due to high frequency of virus in stocks.
 In case of not severe infection, the surface color fades with some degree of horizontal stripes, and the RC-LS can’t be detected when tuber surface is smeared with soil during harvest.
 The RC-LS is usually observed in tuber surface, but not in the inside of tuber.
 The RC-LS in stems and leaves can’t be recognized and does not inhibit the growth of sweet potato [5].